Dryas iulia: Protective coloration

-D. iulia butterflies are part of the “orange” Mullerian mimicry complex, one of the similar Heliconian species that employ this protective tactic.
+Dryas iulia butterflies are part of the "orange" Müllerian mimicry complex, one of the similar Heliconian species that employ this protective tactic.
 Passifloracae, the primary food source of D. iulia caterpillars, contains trace amounts of cyanide.
 This has led to the development of cyanogenic glycosides that make the butterfly unpalatable to its predators, which come from a mixture of storage from their hostplant and larval synthesis.
 The mimicry in D. iulia involves other butterfly species having evolved to look similar to the Julia butterfly in order to convey their presumed unpalatability.

 Life history

 Egg

-Julia butterfly eggs tend to be a light yellow color when laid, which turns to a darker orange or brown shade before hatching.
+Dryas iulia eggs tend to be a light yellow color when laid, which turns to a darker orange or brown shade before hatching.
 Each of the butterfly's eggs are separately laid onto new leaf tendrils of its host plant, usually the passionflower vine.

 The egg of the butterfly measures about 1.2 mm in height and 1.0 mm in diameter.
 They have approximately 20 vertical ridges and 13 horizontal ridges.